jundalisay/superb/content/en/research/euclid/elements/book-10/part-03.md

 Therefore AB, AF are rational straight lines commensurable in square only, and the square on AB is greater than the square on AF by the square on FB incommensurable in length with AB.
 Q. E. D.

-PROPOSITION 31.
+## PROPOSITION 31

 To find two medial straight lines commensurable in square only, containing a rational rectangle, and such that the square on the greater is greater than the square on the less by the square on a straight line commensurable in length with the greater.

 Let there be set out two rational straight lines A, B commensurable in square only and such that the square on A, being the greater, is greater than the square on B the less by the square on a straight line commensurable in length with A. [X. 29]

-And let the square on C be equal to the rectangle A, B.
+Let the square on C be equal to the rectangle A, B.

 Now the rectangle A, B is medial; [X. 21] therefore the square on C is also medial; therefore C is also medial.
 [X. 21]